 From Birmingham City Jail to the shadow of the Emancipator in the nation’s capital city, King would fight in a style all his own.

 It was the basis for his fight.
-His methods less extreme, less dramatic, than, say, Malcolm X or the Black Panther Party, King nevertheless refused to modify his message to coddle the culture.
+His methods were less extreme than Malcolm X's or the Black Panther Party's.
+Nevertheless, King refused to modify his message to coddle the culture.
 He refused “to adjust myself to segregation and discrimination.”
 He would stick out like a sore thumb if need be until the world around him grasped “the fierce urgency of ‘now!’”

 Now! was the time for change.
 Now! was the time for turning polite society upside down.
 Now! was the time for extending the privileges of being an American to every citizen of this Union, burgeoning in perfection.

-King knew how easy it would be to drop that part of his message; No doubt, he encountered the temptation to become “well-adjusted.”
-But he warned unequivocally against “the tranquilizing drug of gradualism,” knowing full well that America could not wait.
+No doubt, King experienced the temptation to become “well-adjusted.”
+But he warned unequivocally against “the tranquilizing drug of gradualism”; America simply could not afford to wait.

-“It would be fatal for the nation to overlook the urgency of the moment,” he apprised his hearers in his typically romantic language.
-“This sweltering summer of the Negro's legitimate discontent will not pass until there is an invigorating autumn of freedom and equality….
-There will be neither rest nor tranquility in America until the Negro is granted his citizenship rights.”
+“It would be fatal for the nation to overlook the urgency of the moment,” he cautioned.
+“This sweltering summer of the Negro's legitimate discontent will not pass until there is an invigorating autumn of freedom and equality.”

 Fortunately, that long-awaited, invigorating autumn soon dawned, and it bore the fingerprints of King’s handiwork.